Frequently Asked Questions

 What is the allied travel professional application process?

-- Create an online profile and upload work history
+- Create an online profile and upload your resume and work history.

-- Speak with a recruiter who specializes in allied health fields
+- Connect with a recruiter experienced in allied health fields to discuss job preferences.

-Agencies may also require background checks, skill assessments, or verification of national board certifications (e.g., ARRT, ASCP, NBCOT) prior to placement.
+- Complete credentialing tasks such as background checks, skills tests, or verification of national certifications (e.g., ARRT, ASCP, NBCOT).

 Can allied travel professionals choose where they work?